YukiEF4FDH/FlowFieldVisWithLeapMotion/ReadMe.md

 # Interactive Flow Fields Visualization based on Gesture Query in 3-D with Leap Motion

-This is the project for my undergratuate thesis (2020.06).
+This is the project for my undergraduate thesis (2020.06).
 The paper is also accepted by IEEE VIS 2020 as a poster paper [1].

 Note that we only uploaded the core src files here.

 So the project **cannot be successfully installed** with these files.

 # Introduction
 Flow field visualization is an important topic in the field of Scientific Visualization.
-They mainly focus on simulation of vector field features using geometric elements such as lines, surfaces and bodies.
+They mainly focus on the simulation of vector field features using geometric elements such as lines, surfaces, and bodies.
 Related research topics include computational efficiency, visualization of complex meshes and multiple variables, feature extraction and tracking such as uncertainty, etc.
-Specifically, This research is mainly about the feature extraction.
+Specifically, This research is mainly about feature extraction.

-Except for statistical features, user-defined derived features is also a vital target of flow field visualization.
+Except for statistical features, user-defined derived features are also a vital target of flow field visualization.
-Interactive visualiztion of such features would introduce domain knowledge of natural sicence experts into the analysis process.
+Interactive visualization of such features would introduce domain knowledge of natural science experts into the analysis process.
-Nevertheless, traditional methods including sketching (with mouse) or querying (by Domain Specific Language) enforce limits the exploration into 2-D enviroments, though the flow field data could be 3-D in most cases.
+Nevertheless, traditional methods including sketching (with the mouse) or querying (by Domain Specific Language) enforce limits the exploration into 2-D environments, though the flow field data could be 3-D in most cases.

-We design this system so as to support interactive exploration of 3-D flow field data visualization for natural science experts with the help of [Leap Motion](https://en.wikipedia.org/wiki/Leap_Motion), supporting fingures and hands movement as inputs (without mouse, hand contact or touching), so as to further support flow field data analysis and decision making during the visualization exploration.
+We design this system so as to support interactive exploration of 3-D flow field data visualization for natural science experts with the help of [Leap Motion](https://en.wikipedia.org/wiki/Leap_Motion), supporting figures and hands movement as inputs (without the mouse, hand contact, or touching), so as to further support flow field data analysis and decision making during the visualization exploration.

 ## The overview of this system